Multithreading Interview Questions In Java

 How does multithreading take place on a computer with a single CPU?

 Ans: The operating system’s task scheduler allocates execution time to multiple tasks.
-By quickly switching between executing tasks, it creates the impression that tasks execute sequentially.
+Quickly switching between executing tasks creates the impression that tasks are executed sequentially.

 When is the finally clause of a try-catch-finally statement executed?